 Student groups are popular at the college, offering their members numerous educational, social and volunteer opportunities.
-Organizations such as the Ohio State chapter of the Student National Medical Association (SNMA), Aprovechando Salud y Educación (Embracing Health and Education), and the Asian Pacific American Medical Student Association assist communities by providing medical education and health screenings.
-The Office of Diversity & Inclusion assists the SNMA in providing stimulating speakers for its popular Black History Month lecture series.
+Organizations such as the Network of Underrepresented Residents and Fellows (NURF), the Ohio State chapter of the Student National Medical Association (SNMA), Aprovechando Salud y Educación (Embracing Health and Education), and the Asian Pacific American Medical Student Association assist communities by providing medical education and health screenings.
+The Office for Diversity & Inclusion assists and co-sponsors with SNMA, their annual Making It To Medical School 101 Conference.

 In August 2012 The College of Medicine inaugurated a new curricular model Lead.
 Serve.
 Inspire aimed at preparing physicians of tomorrow with the knowledge, skills and competencies to deliver superior quality care to diverse populations of patients.

-The Office of Diversity & Inclusion (ODI) is committed to creating an environment that will facilitate the academic achievement of URM students.
+The Office for Diversity & Inclusion (ODI) is committed to creating an environment that will facilitate the academic achievement of students from groups underrepresented in medicine and biomedical sciences.
 That means we will be committed to you.
 Our services include academic and career counseling, student advocacy, and notification of grants and scholarships for which you may be eligible.
 The ODI also helps to support educational and recreational experiences that promote personal growth and cultural sensitivity, including travel expenses to attend some professional conferences.
 At your request, we will help to locate mentors who are compatible with your professional goals and cultural background.
-We also encourage students to “drop in” at our office in 066 Meiling Hall to let us know how things are going and to assist them in any matter, however small.
+We also encourage students and trainees to “drop in” at our office in 061 Meiling Hall to let us know how things are going and to assist them in any matter, however small.